antonpichka/library_architecture_mvvm_modify/package/README.md

 - - KeysNamedUtility - a class whose keys belong to other classes and are attached to methods and can be used to store errors and various successes, etc...:
 - - - Example - Class 'DataForAntiDDosSystemView', Key 'GetExceptionInStringWhereNotEqualsParametersCodeAndInputCode', Code 'static const String dataForAntiDDosSystemViewQQGetExceptionInStringWhereNotEqualsParametersCodeAndInputCode = "dataForAntiDDosSystemViewQQGetExceptionInStringWhereNotEqualsParametersCodeAndInputCode"':
 - - - - QQ - needed as a separator that helps to quickly understand what this constant does
+- - KeysAPIUtility - exception, where the key is the name of the service you are using (not the class)
+- - - Example - Service 'Firebase', Key 'ProjectName', Code 'static const String firebaseQQProjectName = "example"'
+- - - - QQ - needed as a separator that helps to quickly understand what this constant does
 - - NamedUtility - it could be anything:
 - - - Example - TimerUtility,InsertUserUtility (To NamedService), etc...
 - Methods names: